mattriley/agile-avatars/docs/dependencies/module-indexgen.md

-Generates index.js files with Node.js.

-Notes:
+#### Contingency plan

+Consider changing to one of the few other index.js file generators available, or simply remove this dependency and write require statements manually as is typical is most Node applications.

+#### Disclaimers

-- I am also the author of this library.
+- I am the author of this library.